ci-bonfire/Sprint/myth/_docs_src/general/routes.md

 # Enhanced Routes

 CodeIgniter's Router is showing it's age against the powerful solutions found in other PHP frameworks like Laravel.
-Bonfire's Routing is meant to help bring CodeIgniter into the modern age, or at least help it take a step in that direction.
+Sprint's Routing is meant to help bring CodeIgniter into the modern age, or at least help it take a step in that direction.

 The Route library is the core of the new flexibility.
 It is inspired by Jamie Rumbelow's excellent [Pigeon](https://github.com/jamierumbelow/pigeon) class, as well as [Laravel's routing system](http://laravel.com/docs/routing).

 ## Initializing the class
 This class is automatically loaded for you in the router and you should not have need to do it yourself.
 If you do, though, it is found through the autoloader:

-	$route = new \Bonfire\Route();
+	$route = new \Myth\Route();

 ## Basic Routes
-When creating your routes file, you have the option of sticking with the standard CodeIgniter routes array, or using Bonfire's `Route` library.
-The Route library provides enhanced features, including named routes, grouping, creating `areas` (like Bonfire's old contexts), and more.
+When creating your routes file, you have the option of sticking with the standard CodeIgniter routes array, or using Sprint's `Route` library.
+The Route library provides enhanced features, including named routes, grouping, creating `areas`, and more.

 When using the Route library, you use the `any()` method in place of adding to the `$routes` array.